lineality/cs-computer-science-curriculum/README.md

 - Clean Architecture by Robert Martin
 - Design Patterns by the gang of four

+# Imperative and Functional Languages

+# Compilers and Interpreters

 # Sample Starting Point / Starting Lesson